hamish-milne/OHDL/Spec.md

 | `true`                 | Boolean true           | BOOL           |
 | `false`                | Boolean false          | BOOL           |

 Note the underscores in the examples, which can be used in the binary, octal or hexadecimal patterns (collectively known as bit-pattern literals) as separators.
-They can be used as many times as is needed after the `c`, `b` or `x` in the literal, and are ignored by the synthesiser.
+They can be used as many times as is needed after the `o`, `b` or `x` in the literal, and are ignored by the synthesiser.

 To avoid confusion, C-style octal literals e.g. `01234` are explicitly disallowed.